 Seemingly behind the back of VP Apgar and students, Dr. Jackson and the Executive Commitee of the Board of Trustees took it upon themselves to forcibly amend any policy, including the Rensselaer Union Constitution, that contradicted their vision of the Student Union.
 Never has our governing document been so willfully trampled upon.
 The end of a student-run union marks the end of shared governance on the RPI campus.

 The time has come that we all feared.
-Without its ability to self govern, the Rensselaer Union should no longer be consider student-run.
+Without its ability to self govern, the Rensselaer Union should no longer be considered student-run.
 We must act now before we have nothing left worth saving.

 Control of the Student Union has been taken by force, but that doesn’t mean that we can’t rally support for the Union and see to it that the administrative groups who systematically stripped the Union of its student governance are held accountable.
 Our student governed Union is the last shred of shared governance on campus.
 A positive future for RPI depends on us preserving and advancing a student-run Union’s goals.